 The following selected consolidated statements of operations data for the period from January 1, 2016 to November 3, 2016 (the "Predecessor") and from inception of Kunhoo Software LLC on July 26, 2016, to December 31, 2016, and for the year ended December 31, 2017, and selected consolidated statements of financial position data as of December 31, 2016 and 2017 (the "Successor"), have been derived from our audited consolidated financial statements included elsewhere in this prospectus.

 The consolidated financial statements are prepared and presented in accordance with IFRS, as issued by the International Accounting Standards Board.
-The selected consolidated statement of operations data for each of the three month periods ended March 31, 2017 and 2018, and selected consolidated statement of financial position data as of March 31, 2018 have been derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting as issued by the International Accounting Standards Board.

 Our historical results are not necessarily indicative of results expected for future periods.
-You should read this "Selected Consolidated Financial Data" section together with our audited consolidated financial statements and the related notes and our unaudited interim condensed consolidated financial statements and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section included elsewhere in this prospectus.
+You should read this "Selected Consolidated Financial Data" section together with our consolidated financial statements and the related notes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section included elsewhere in this prospectus.